Skip to Main Content

 • chronic spontaneous urticaria in adults and adolescents (aged 12 years and over)

-Xolair is licensed for chronic rhinosinusitis with nasal polyps but is not routinely commissioned for this indication; as Novartis did not provide an evidence submission to NICE.
+Xolair is licensed for chronic rhinosinusitis with nasal polyps, but it is not routinely commissioned because Novartis did not submit evidence to NICE.

 Xolair preparations